Overview

 - Model a simple series circuit from diagram to bench, then repeat with a parallel circuit and ask

-students to identify what changes.
+you to identify what changes.

 - Build tasks around measuring current and p.d. in different positions, including one example with